realraum/CampChecklist/README.md

 ## Humans
-General considerations to make the congress a worthwhile experience for everyone, humans, robots and aliens alike.
+General considerations to make the camp a worthwhile experience for everyone, humans, robots and aliens alike.
 You'll also find a list of all the nice humans who have contributed to this list at the bottom.